HjoshM/MvvmCross/docs/_documentation/tutorials/tipcalc/the-core-project.md

 category: Tutorials
 order: 2
 ---
-MvvmCross applications normally consist on:
+MvvmCross applications normally consist of:

 - A 'Core' project in the form of a .NET Standard library, which will contain all the shared code (so you want to maximize the amount of code placed in this project).
 The _Core_ will contain Models, ViewModels, Services, Converters, ...
 - One 'Platform' project per targeted platform.
 These projects will contain some framework initialization code, Views and SDK dependant code.